STRATEGIC FORESIGHT

 9-112

 Vancouver is consistently named as one of the top five worldwide cities for livability and quality of life.
-It is located in the centre of the much larger district of Metropolitan Vancouver, surrounded by the important cities of West Vancouver, North Vancouver, Coquitlam, Burnaby, New Westminster, Surrey and Richmond.
+The city itself is in the centre of the much larger district of Metropolitan Vancouver, surrounded by the important communities of West Vancouver, North Vancouver, Coquitlam, Burnaby, New Westminster, Surrey and Richmond.
+These relationships are crucial to metropolitan and urban planning and our work considered the intricacies of the region.

 9-112-1-e1597791007171-1

 There are approximately 631,000 people living in the city of Vancouver, while the population of Metropolitan Vancouver is close to 2.5 million.
 Vancouver is the most linguistically diverse city in Canada: 52% of its residents are not native English speakers.
-48.9% are native speakers of neither English nor French, and 50.6% of residents belong to visible minority groups
+48.9% are native speakers of neither English nor French, and 50.6% of residents belong to visible minority groups.
+Community engagement was planned to accommodate this diversity.

 © KerrSmith Design 2023